andrewdavidmackenzie/flow/samples/arrays/DESCRIPTION.md

 Description
 ===
-Sample to show the capabilities of the runtime mapping:
+Sample to show the capabilities of the run-time mapping:
 * gathering from an output of type object to an input of type object, of a specified depth : p1 --> p2
 * an output of type array of objects to an input that is of type object                    : p2 --> p3